Shushizinho/RealEstateUSASystem/docs/Readme.md

 # 3. Code maintenance ###

 All maintenance of the code to date has been carried out by Ana Miguel Silva, N.º 1221133.

+This also includes the correction of previous design and implementation errors, as well as the respective unit tests